hunor-szombatfalvi/cisco_network_automation/README.md

 a modified version of some code I've found on the cisco dev-net zone to do REST calls to APIC-EM, adapted to be called as a function and with a few minor tweaks

+#parse_apic.py

+a collection of functions that at the moment are capable of taking input either from APIC-EM's API that returns the running config, either from the output of running a command on all nodes from Solarwinds and parse it.

+going to keep adding functionality as the need arrises. at the moment it can find all the network commands and aggregate-addresses from BGP, calculate if there are any subnets left over in the aggregate-address once you subtracted all the networks and print this to a CSV file. it can also compare all networks and undeclared subnets in every permutation to figure out if something was declared on two different routers.

+now with progress bars.

 #roadmap